Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information

 \subsection{Scene Coordinate Regression}

-Different from ARP approaches, SCR methods regress the corresponding 3D coordinates in the scene for 2D pixels in the query image.
-Most existing SCR methods require depth information or a 3D model of the scene.
-Dong \etal \cite{dong2022visual} utilize a pre-learned feature extractor and scene region classifier to encode a scene with few-shot images, achieving efficient mapping.
-However, the additional modules, \eg feature detection and hierarchical classification, limit its localization speed to only $5\hertz$ even on a powerful GPU.
-Zhou \etal \cite{zhou2020kfnet} introduce KFNet, integrating a Kalman filter \cite{kalman1960new} into the SCR pipeline.
-Bui \etal \cite{bui2024d2s} propose D2S, which builds on a pre-trained sparse feature extraction network.
-They establish a mapping between feature descriptors and 3D scene points using a pre-trained network.
+Different from FM-based methods and APR approaches, SCR methods regress the corresponding 3D coordinates in the scene for 2D pixels in the query image.
+Most existing SCR methods require depth information or a 3D model of the scene \cite{cai2019camera, tang2021learning}.
+Dong \etal \cite{dong2022visual} use a pre-trained feature extractor and scene classifier for efficient few-shot mapping, but extra modules limit localization speed to $5\hertz$ even on a high-end GPU.
+Zhou \etal \cite{zhou2020kfnet} introduce KFNet, integrating a Kalman filter \cite{kalman1960new} into the SCR pipeline to leverage sequential information.
+Bui \etal \cite{bui2024d2s} propose D2S, which maps sparse feature descriptors to 3D scene points using a pre-trained network.

-DSAC++ \cite{brachmann2018learning} is the first SCR method that does not rely on depth or 3D models but requires long training.
-DSAC* \cite{brachmann2021visual} simplifies the DSAC++ training procedure by unifying two separate initialization steps, reducing the training time from 6 days to 15 hours.
-ACE \cite{brachmann2023accelerated} replaces the backbone of DSAC* with a pre-trained CNN, requiring only a new header to be trained when encoding a new scene, which greatly improves the mapping efficiency.
-This reduces the mapping time to 4 minutes and the map size to 4MB.
-FocusTune \cite{nguyen2024focustune} and GLACE \cite{wang2024glace}, and EGFS \cite{liu2024reprojection} are all variants of ACE, each introducing unique enhancements.
-FocusTune refines ACE by projecting a 3D model onto training images to avoid encoding meaningless image regions, but this introduces the dependency on the 3D model.
+DSAC++ \cite{brachmann2018learning} is the first SCR method independent of depth or 3D models but requires long training.
+DSAC* \cite{brachmann2021visual} streamlines DSAC++ by unifying initialization steps, cutting training time from 6 days to 15 hours.
+ACE \cite{brachmann2023accelerated} further improves efficiency by using a pre-trained CNN, reducing mapping time to 4 minutes and map size to 4MB.
+FocusTune \cite{nguyen2024focustune}, GLACE \cite{wang2024glace}, and EGFS \cite{liu2024reprojection} are all variants of ACE, each introducing unique enhancements.
+FocusTune refines ACE by projecting a 3D model onto images to filter irrelevant regions, but it depends on the 3D model.
 EGFS refines region selection through an iterative process using a segmentation model and reprojection errors.
 Meanwhile, GLACE enhances ACE by incorporating global image descriptors for better region distinction.
 Our system also builds on ACE.
 However, unlike these methods, we utilize keypoint detection to filter out uninformative regions and leverage sequential information to reduce visual aliasing.